georapbox/Timer/README.md

 #### `start()`

 Starts or resumes the timer.
-No effect if it's already running or finished.
+Has no effect if the timer is already running or has reached its full duration (`elapsed >= duration`).

 #### `stop()`